 I go on a lot about brain-retraining in early sobriety... how we need to really embrace the reality of a sober life by actively working inside our grey-matter to turn our thinking around.
-How we need to actively challenge every hard-wired belief that tells us booze is the magical ingredient that makes occasions special.
+How we need to actively challenge every hard-wired belief that for years has told us that booze is the magical ingredient that makes any occasion special.

-Not just a powerful observation from @delgirl68 but a very profound realisation of a fundamental truth: That despite the best efforts of the alcohol industry to make us believe nothing is special without alcohol, and despite the best efforts of our own brains trying to convince us that our lives will be miserable without booze...
+This is a fundamental truth: Despite the best efforts of the alcohol industry to make us believe nothing is special without alcohol, and despite the best efforts of our own brains trying to convince us that our lives will be miserable without booze...
 IT'S JUST NOT TRUE.

 Love, Mrs D xxx